Janira/gameoflife/README.markdown

 This application is written by [John Ferguson Smart] (https://github.com/wakaleo), a Java consultant, based in Sydney, Australia, and author of a lot of articles and books.

+Some changes have been added in order to inform the integration test coverage to Sonar.

 ## Building the project

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.